 The purpose of this assessment item is to assess your ability to define and critically think about the terms and principles of health and safety risk management, including compliance and evidence-based practice.
-Your task is to complete two quizzes by the nominated due dates.
-Each quiz is composed of 20 questions.
-Further information includes:
+Your task is to complete two quizzes by the nominated due date in Weeks 3 and 12.
+Information about the quizzes are as follows:

-- The quizzes are available from the beginning of term. - You have 40 minutes to complete each quiz. - Read the instructions carefully as question instructions differ. - You will receive your grade when you submit the quiz. - Feedback on the quiz is released when the quiz closes.
+- The first guiz is available from the beginning of term - The second quiz is available Monday of week 6 - You have 1 hour to complete each quiz - $\bullet\,$ There are 20 questions to be completed for each quiz - You have two chances to take the quiz - If you take the quiz twice, you will receive the highest mark - These are open book quizzes, so have your resources handy - Read the instructions carefully as question instructions differ - You will receive your grade when you submit the quiz - Feedback on the quiz is released when the quiz closes